-The Apollo automatically detect the anesthetic gas used and switches the measurement and monitoring of anesthetic gas concentration to the gas detected.
+The Apollo automatically detects the anesthetic gas used and switches the measurement and monitoring of anesthetic gas concentration to the gas detected.

-A secondary anesthetic agent becomes the main anesthetic agent if its xMAC value exceed the MAC value of the main anesthetic agent by 0.2 MAC.
+A secondary anesthetic agent becomes the main anesthetic agent if its xMAC value exceeds the MAC value of the main anesthetic agent by 0.2 MAC.

 Requesting an Anesthesia Machine

 If you are interested in purchasing this anesthesia machine, or another, we are happy to assist with these needs.
 Our knowledgeable sales representatives are willing to work with you on any quotes you or your facility may need.
-Representatives can be reached at 1-800-GET-SOMA, or at [email protected].
+Representatives can be reached at 1-800-GET-SOMA or [email protected].